 Public-Private Partnership (P3) Panel For BIO 2017 Seeks Your Input

 Panelists for the session, Navigating A Clear Path For Public-Private Partnerships (Session ID: 21996) on Thursday June 22 from 10:15 AM – 11:15 AM PT, have been planning for their discussion for nearly a year.
 They first had to assemble a team of experts capable of speaking on a particular topic.
 Take a look at the lineup of change agents assembled for just this one session.
-First, you have Stacey Adams, Ph.D., scientific program manager for cancer at the Foundation for the National Institutes of Health (FNIH).
-Next you have Chandra Ramanathan, Ph.D., head of East Coast innovation at Bayer in.
+First, you have Stacey Adam, Ph.D., scientific program manager for cancer at the Foundation for the National Institutes of Health (FNIH).
+Next you have Chandra Ramanathan, Ph.D., head of east coast innovation at Bayer.
 Finally, you have Issi Rozen, chief business officer at the Broad Institute of MIT and Harvard — a 13-year-old joint venture to improve human health and help lay the groundwork for a new generation of therapies.
 From a P3-educational-session perspective, it would be very difficult to improve upon this panel.
 For not only do you have speakers from the right type of organizations, but at a level where they are actively engaged in overcoming the various challenges faced when creating and executing on P3s.

 Have you ever been directly involved in a P3?
 If so, would you be willing to share any valuable lessons you learned from the experience?
 If you were attending this session, what would be something you would hope to take away?
 What question might you want to pose to any of these panelists?
 As the moderator of this panel, the panelists and myself are interested in hearing your feedback so we can ensure the information will be truly useful.
 Please email me any suggestions to email@example.com, and if appropriate, we will try to incorporate them into the session.